ray-project/ray/doc/source/train/key-concepts.rst

 Each Trainer has a respective Predictor implementation that is compatible with its generated checkpoints.

-See :ref:`the Predictors user guide <air-predictors>` for more information and examples.

 .. dropdown:: Example: :class:`XGBoostPredictor <ray.train.xgboost.XGBoostPredictor>`

     .. literalinclude:: /train/doc_code/xgboost_train_predict.py